Can Brans-Dicke Scalar Field Mimic Early Dark Energy?: Cosmological implications

 where $H=\frac{\dot{a}}{a}$ is the Hubble parameter.
 The conservation equations become

-The latter can be immediately solved which gives the following solution where $\rho_{0m}$ is an integration constant.
+The latter can be immediately solved which gives the following solution where $\rho_{0r}$ is an integration constant.
 This solution can also be written as \cite{bis1} where we have defined

 with $\lambda$ being a free parameter.
-This solution indicates that the evolution of energy density is modified due to interaction of $\varphi$ with matter.
-For $\varepsilon>0$, matter is created.
-In this case, energy is injecting from $\varphi$ into the matter so that the latter dilutes more slowly compared to the standard evolution $\rho_m=\rho_{0m} a^{-3(\omega_m+1)}$.
-For $\varepsilon<0$, on the other hand, matter is annihilated and energy transfers outside of the matter system.
-In this case, the rate of dilution of $\rho_m$ is faster than the standard one.\\ The equations (\ref{a15}) and (\ref{a14}) indicate energy exchange between $\varphi$ and matter which modifies evolution of $\rho_m$ and $\rho_{\varphi}$.
+This solution indicates that the evolution of energy density is modified due to interaction of $\varphi$ with radiation.
+For $\varepsilon>0$, radiation is created.
+In this case, energy is injecting from $\varphi$ into radiation so that the latter dilutes more slowly compared to the standard evolution $\rho_{r}=\rho_{0r} a^{-4}$.
+For $\varepsilon<0$, on the other hand, radiation is annihilated and energy transfers outside of radiation so that the rate of dilution of $\rho_{r}$ is faster than the standard one.\\ The equations (\ref{a15}) and (\ref{a14}) indicate energy exchange between $\varphi$ and radiation which modifies evolution of $\rho_{r}$ and $\rho_{\varphi}$.
 In this interacting system, $\varepsilon$ in (\ref{a166}) is generally an evolving function characterizing the rate of the energy transfer.
 In the case that $\varepsilon$ can be regarded as a constant parameter (\ref{a16}) reduces to

-with $\gamma\equiv\frac{\varepsilon}{\lambda\sigma(\omega_{m}+1)}$.
+with $\gamma\equiv\frac{3\varepsilon}{4\lambda\sigma}$.
 Even though the constancy of $\varepsilon$ is not generally true, it may however hold during periods of the expansion history and simplifies greatly our analysis.
-The relation (\ref{c2}) implies that the rate of change of the scalar field is given by the Hubble rate $\dot{\varphi}=\gamma H$.
+The relation (\ref{c2}) implies that the rate of change of the scalar field is given by the Hubble rate $\dot{\varphi}=\gamma H$\footnote{Theoretically, one may move away from the logarithmic profile for $\phi(a)$, however, this would introduce more complex potentials, likely making it challenging to maintain the straightforward connection between $\dot{\phi}$ and $H$. }.
 Combining this relation with (\ref{a11}) and (\ref{a13}) leads to the consistency relation

 which must be satisfied to ensure that (\ref{c2}) is consistent with the solutions.
 It is shown that such a consistency holds for exponential potentials \cite{exp}.\\ The equation of state parameter of the effective fluid evolves as